devpython88/nova.h/docs/DOC.md

 To scale a image now, You can just have a `NovaRenderImage` and change its `scale` NovaVec2 Be sure to call `centerPivot()` afterwards to adjust the pivot for scaling.
 For animations/spritesheets you can change the `scale` vector of their internal `NovaRenderImage`

-## Raw Texture
-NovaRawTexture is basically a Object Oriented `Texture2D` Its main use is for when you need raylib-level control over textures Thats because you can access its mipmaps etc...

 ## Image Vehicle Fix